GoTestTools/gotestfmt/README.md

 ## package.tpl

 This template is the output format for the results of a single package and the tests in it.
-If multiple packages are tested, this template is called multiple time in a row.
+If multiple packages are tested, this template is called multiple times in a row.
 It has the following fields:

 | Variable | Type | Description |
 |----------|------|-------------|